tomassasovsky/secure_dotenv.dart/secure_dotenv/README.md

 - The `secure_dotenv` package relies on the `build_runner` tool to generate the required code.
 Therefore, you need to run `dart run build_runner build` whenever changes are made to the environment class or the `.env` file.
 - It is important to keep the encryption key secure and never commit it to version control or expose it in any way.
 - The package currently supports encryption using the Advanced Encryption Standard (AES) algorithm in Cipher Block Chaining (CBC) mode.
 Other encryption algorithms and modes may be supported in the future.
+- Because we started using pointycastle now we only support CBC for now, but we will add support for other modes in the future.
+If you need another mode, please open an issue.

 ## Conclusion